mhz1g18/tracc-app/README.md

 # Tracc
 # Mobile Application built with React Native

-This is the front-end of the application I created for my dissertation
-at the University of Southampton

 The purpose of the application is to serve as a
 lifestyle diary for its' users.
 Users havea a diary,
 where they can log ativities such as training, nutrition, and sleep.